flyteorg/flyte/rfc/README.md

 - CI-CD: Significant changes to CI-CD System that have impact across different repositories.

   Lead reviewer: At least one of [flyte maintainers](https://github.com/orgs/flyteorg/teams/flyte-maintainers/members).

+ Go to GitHub.
+You should be abe to push your PR from the branch created.

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs

-Once the RFC is created in a PR, reviewers can take up to three weeks to review, test, and either approve or recommend adjustments.
+Once the RFC is created in a PR, reviewers can take up to 3 weeks to review, test, and either approve or recommend adjustments.
 They may call for meetings, demos, or other measures deemed necessary.

-Once approved, the RFC will be pushed to GitHub to be implementated.
+Once approved, the RFC will be pushed to GitHub to be implemented.

-RFC PRs whose authors become unresponsive to reviewers comments will be closed.
+RFC PRs whose authors become unresponsive to reviewers' comments within 5 business days will be closed.

 ## Implementing RFCs
 [Implementing RFCs]: #implementing-rfcs